Human Resources → Educator Certification → Current Educators → Salary Advancement Information

 Important Notes

-- *Trades & Industry employees should contact the Certification office regarding salary advancement.
+• *Non-degree Trades & Industry employees should contact the Certification Unit regarding salary advancement.

-- An employee who has earned a second bachelor's degree after the granting of the first bachelor's degree should refer to the information on the MEQ salary lane.
+• An employee who has earned a second bachelor's degree after the granting of the first bachelor's degree should refer to the information on the MEQ salary lane. and contact the Certification Unit for additional information and clarification.